 - Deny the petition: If denied, students will not be allowed to continue or register for classes; any current registrations will be voided and a full-tuition/fee refund will be issued (bookstore expenses may not be refundable).
 Students may petition for reinstatement the following term or cease to attend classes for one calendar year.
 After one year, students may re-enroll and begin classes as if no academic warnings existed (grades on students’ transcripts remain the same).

 All petitions are final and are not subject to appeal unless there is information pertinent to the outcome that was not submitted at the time of the initial request.

-Note: All students on Third Academic Warning are required to participate in an activity (or activities) specifically chosen to address why they received three academic warnings.
-Depending on circumstances, this could be attending a study skills class or workshop; meeting with a personal counselor to talk about time management, stress management, depression or other personal situations; attending a career counseling workshop or class; or other options recommended by the advisor.
+Note: Students on third academic warning may be required to participate in an activity or activities specifically chosen to address why they received three academic warnings.
+Depending on circumstances, this could be: attending a study skills class or workshop; meeting with a personal counselor to talk about time management, stress management, or life situations; attending a career counseling workshop or class; other options recommended by the advisor.
 If students do not follow through with this activity or activities, they will be dropped from that term’s classes.
 Financial aid recipients will need to pay back a prorated amount of their funding.
-See the Financial Aid withdrawal penalty policy.
+See the financial aid withdrawal penalty policy.